About Employment Related Day Care

 - U.S. citizens or qualifying non-citizens

-- You must need child care to stay employed.
-For a two-parent family, this means both parents must have all or part of their work hours overlap.
+- You must need child care to stay employed or attend school.
+For a two-parent family, this means both parents must have all or part of their work or school hours overlap.

 - Your child care provider must be listed and approved by ODHS.